-Many influencers working in the same niche as your SaaS or B2B business will be going through slow times too, so to maintain their authority (both for platform algorithms and for their audiences) they’ll post, post, post.
+Many influencers working in the same niche as your SaaS or B2B business will be going through slow times, too, so to maintain their authority (both for platform algorithms and for their audiences), they’ll post, post, post.
 Count on that and contact them with an invitation to your affiliate program.
-As you send invites to join your affiliate program, make sure to outline your benefits up front.
+As you send invites to join your affiliate program, make sure to outline your benefits upfront.

 You can check out an exhaustive guide to influencer marketing inside this more general blog post on finding more affiliates.

-However, one vital thing we need to mention immediately is: look for micro and nano influencers.
+However, one vital thing we need to mention immediately is: to look for micro and nano influencers.
 Marketing via “celebrity” influencers and influencers with huge followings are showing consistently declining results in 2021.

 Impact agency found that an increase in followers results in a decrease in engagement; and influencers with 1,000 followers had engagement as high as 85%.
 High engagement rates can mean high conversion rates.
-This makes micro-influencers and nano-influencers ideal affiliates for your program.
+This makes micro-influencers and nano-influencers ideal affiliates for your program

 Customer promotions are more effective than other marketing channels, with 92% of global consumers trusting word-of-mouth more than other forms of advertising.

 In fact, your existing customers can promote your brand in a way that traditional marketing cannot.
 And they may have access to the faraway corners of your target market that you cannot reach.

 Slow season is a great time to capitalize on your good relationships with your customers and ask for their attention and for referrals.

 Although quite some clients will likely be happy to recommend you without any incentive, you will see more enthusiasm if you offer a commission, a referral bonus or another reward for the new sales or customers they refer.